Have you ever been in a relationship with someone who made you feel like you were going crazy?

 They Deny, Deny, Deny

 Unfortunately, this also often prevents victims from speaking out and getting the help they need.
-By denying that they did anything wrong, abusers are able to Gaslight their victims and make them doubt their own experiences.
+By denying that they did anything wrong, narcissists are able to Gaslight their victims and make them doubt their own experiences.

 This can be especially damaging if the victim was already dealing with issues of self-doubt or insecurity.
 If you suspect that you or someone you know is being emotionally abused, it is important to reach out for help.